 - Seating in concert areas is on a first-come, first-served basis.

-- Sunbrellas may be set up along the perimeter of the High Meadow seating area.
+- Sunbrellas may be set up around the perimeter of the High Meadow seating area.
 Staff can direct you.

-- For handicapped attendees, a tent is provided.
-Staff will assist.
+- For handicapped attendees, a tent is provided for the HM Nighttime Stage Area.

-- The Creekside Stage is tented, with about 300 chairs provided.
+- Creekside Stage is tented and has about 300 chairs.

-- Keep your area litter-free.
-When you leave, take trash & recycling with you.
+- When you leave, take trash & recycling with you.

 - Last but not least, during any performance, please refrain from talking.
 Others are trying to hear and enjoy the music.